How art helps me fix my eyes on Jesus

 My brain is constantly arguing with me, saying, “Speed it up!
 You already have the information you need.
 It’s time to move on to other things.
 Chop chop!”

-The scene of Jesus’ baptism is literally an issue of life and death.
-How could I possibly skim over these verses (or any of Scripture, for that matter) without letting the weight of the Words truly rest on me?
 “For as by the one man’s disobedience the many were made sinners, so by the one man’s obedience the many will be made righteous.”
-(Romans 5:19) This is Truth too amazing to fully comprehend on this side of eternity.
+(Romans 5:19) This is Truth too beautiful to fully comprehend on this side of eternity.
 Let me never grow tired of looking at it!

 Next